SaintAngeLs/php_wobble_fump/Q1_solution/php_impl/php_impl/README.md

 The Fourier Transform calculation in this project leverages a C++ implementation due to the lack of a robust and memory-efficient Fourier Transform library in PHP.
 This solution ensures optimal performance and scalability, particularly for large data files, by using the `libfftw3` library in the C++ programs.

+The required C++ programs (`file_diff` and `fftlib`) have already been compiled, and their binary files are included in the project.
+The PHP application directly utilizes these binaries for processing.

+---

 #### File Difference (`file_diff`)